Skip to content

 • ORA score: 80% or greater.

-While Iron Bank may display an Approved status, this designation is being phased out with a transition to ABC and ORA.
-These scores are more relevant in the approval decision.
-Containers that do not meet this threshold might still be approved after being reviewed by the Game Warden Security team.
-Containers may become non-compliant and/or receive a lower score at any time when Common Vulnerabilities and Exposures (CVEs) exceed the timeline requirements.
-To help with this uncertainty, please notify 2F of any Iron Bank containers you plan to use that currently show as compliant and have a good ORA score.
+Containers may become non-compliant and/or receive a lower ORA score at any time when Common Vulnerabilities and Exposures (CVEs) exceed the timeline requirements.
+To help with this uncertainty, please notify 2F of any Iron Bank containers you plan to use that are currently shown as compliant and have a good ORA score.
 The Game Warden team will do its best to support their use.
-Low and Medium CVEs over the threshold may be justified.
-Critical and High CVEs will be evaluated on a case-by-case basis to determine the security impact.

-If an Iron Bank container does not initially satisfy the security requirements, you may be required to select a different image.
-When an image compliance changes, the application developer must coordinate with the image owner, through P1, to resolve the issue.
+When image compliance changes, your team must coordinate with the image owner, through P1, to resolve the issue.
 As an alternative, you can migrate to an acceptable image; preferably, this would be an updated and compliant image.
-If the Iron Bank base image becomes non-compliant due to End of Life (EoL), for example, the application developer should switch to an updated base image with an appropriate ABC criteria and ORA score.
-Typically, there is a substantial overlap (such as 6-12 months) between when a new base image is introduced and when the previous version becomes EoL.
-As a best practice, application developers should check for updated image versions monthly (at minimum) and transition to the new releases.
-This will improve application security and ensure government compliance.
+If the Iron Bank base image becomes non-compliant due to End of Life (EoL), for example, you should switch to an updated base image with an appropriate ABC criteria and ORA score.

-The image below displays an example container which has been marked, EoL.
+The image below displays an example container which has been marked EoL.

 Iron Bank Container Approval in Game Warden